MuhammadHuzaifaShamsi/Python-Class-Projects/README.md

 ![Python Projects](https://media.giphy.com/media/QTfX9Ejfra3ZmNxh6B/giphy.gif)

-# 🚀 Huzaifa's Python Projects
+# 🚀 My Python Projects

-Welcome to my **Python Projects Repository**! 🐍 Here, you'll find all the Python projects I develop during my class.
+Welcome to my **Python Projects Repository**! 🐍
+Here, you'll find all the Python projects I develop during my class.
 Each project is hosted on **Streamlit**, so you can explore them in action!

 ## 👨‍💻 About Me
 - **Name:** Huzaifa